bacalhau-project/examples/case-studies/DuckDB-Logs-Processing/README.md

      -> Not a "couldn't find node to execute"
 - What happens when we have 100 nodes, does every job get 99 rejects? - `describe` is super noisy
 - Shouldn't override entrypoint
+- A way to mimic running on the cloud locally - particularly mounting in volumes in the same way